lpancescu/debian-desktop/README.md

 the size of the zram disk to 100% of the system RAM should be enough to prevent it from using more than 50% of the system memory.

-My playbook only supports Debian Buster; I plan to add support for Bullseye after it's released.
-Due to a limitation in the *zram-tools* package in Buster, you can't choose the algorithm, and you have to set the *CORES* variable explicitly to 1, to prevent *zram-tools* from creating as many zram disks as cores, each using a number of htreads equal to the number of cores, which brings the system to its knees (this seems to be fixed in Bullseye, whose version of *zram-tools* also lets you pick the compression algorithm).
+My playbook supports Debian Buster and Bullseye.
+Due to a limitation in the *zram-tools* package in Buster, you can't choose the algorithm, and you have to set the *CORES* variable explicitly to 1, to prevent *zram-tools* from creating as many zram disks as cores, each using a number of htreads equal to the number of cores, which brings the system to its knees (this was fixed in Bullseye, whose version of *zram-tools* also lets you pick the compression algorithm).

 ## How to use